History

 NOT OFFICIAL

 As of now, this breed is not recognized by any major Kennel Club.
-The breed does not have a FCI standard, but has got developed, established bloodlines and multi-generation pedigrees.
-So far the gene pool is rather limited.
+The breed does not have a official international standard, but has got developed, established bloodlines and multi-generation pedigrees.
+As of now the gene pool is limited.

 HISTORY